Time-dependent rate of multicomponent dark matter: Reproducing the DAMA/LIBRA phase-2 results: The DAMA energy spectrum of the modulation amplitude

 We use the open source software {\tt Minuit}~\cite{James:1994vla} to compute the best-fit points, which we give in Tabs.~\ref{tab:fit1DAMASI} and \ref{tab:fit2DAMA}.
 For completeness, we also compute the corresponding p-values for the fits, as well as the corresponding number of equivalent two-sided Gaussian standard deviations $\mathcal{Z}$.
-We consider a `good' fit as one that yields a p-value $> 1\times10^{-3}$, which corresponds to $\mathcal{Z} < 1.96$.
-Of course, this is to some extent an arbitrary choice.
-For the two-component scenarios, we also employ the {\tt MultiNest} implementation of the nested sampling algorithm~\cite{Feroz:2008xx,Feroz:2007kg,Feroz:2013hea}.
-The latter is well suited for dealing with a highly multimodal target function, which is the case for two-component scenarios.
-We show results with $10^4$ live points and a tolerance of 0.01.
-For the two-component DM fits we use the priors shown in Tab.~\ref{tab:priors}.
-We determine the distribution of the profile likelihood ratio (PLR) $\mathcal{L}/\mathcal{L}_\text{max}$ throughout the parameter space from the obtained samples, and derive the frequentist 1 and 2$\sigma$ C.L. contours using {\tt pippi}~\cite{Scott:2012qh}.\footnote{We have checked the consistency of the best-fit points obtained with {\tt Multinest} and with {\tt Minuit} by adequately choosing the search ranges in the latter.
-The reason is that {\tt Multinest} is well suited to finding different local minima in multi-dimensional parameter spaces, but, unless a very low tolerance and a high efficiency are used, which would make the scans very computationally expensive, the best-fit points may not be as accurate as those given by {\tt Minuit}.
-Therefore in the tables we show those obtained with the latter.}
+We deem a `good fit' to be one that gives a p-value $p>0.05$ which corresponds to $\mathcal{Z}<1.96$.
+For 2DM, we also employ the {\tt MultiNest} implementation of the nested sampling algorithm~\cite{Feroz:2008xx,Feroz:2007kg,Feroz:2013hea}, with $5000$ live points and a tolerance of 0.5.
+We then determine the distribution of the profile likelihood ratio (PLR) $\mathcal{L}/\mathcal{L}_\text{max}$ throughout the parameter space from the obtained samples.